 Application forms for federal need-based aid should be directed to the appropriate addresses as instructed by the Office of Admissions and Student Services.
-Students receiving grants or scholarships may be required to complete financial aid forms each year by the financial aid officer.
+Students receiving grants or scholarships may be required to complete financial aid forms each year by the financial aid office and file a student account agreement form and guarantor authorization form with the Office of Student Accounts.